aunyks/quandary/README.md

 # quandary
 Stupid simple file encryption from the terminal.

+Quandary uses PBKDF2 to derive an AES-256 key that's used to encrypt a provided file, and it uses HMAC-SHA256 to detect any tampering withe ciphered file bytes.

 ![Quandary Example GIF](https://raw.githubusercontent.com/aunyks/quandary/master/quandary-example.gif)
 *Note: The encryption / decryption password will be hidden while you type it.*